senzing-garage/knowledge-base/proposals/quickstart-grpc/map-and-load-your-own-data.md

 # Map and load your own data

-In this demonstration, your data will be added to the Senzing database.
+In this demonstration, your data will be added to an ephemeral Senzing database.

 ## Prerequisites